Koko's Mac II: A Preliminary Report

 Anticipating a maximum vocabulary of between 500 and 2000 words (Koko's

-common-use signs and the total number of uniquely identifiable signs she has
+common-use signs and the total number of uniquely identifiable signs she

-evidenced, respectively), specific, strategically placed buttons on the screen
+evidenced, respectively), specific, strategically placed buttons on the

 were set aside to perform a forward- or backward-paging function, hopefully